TusharKoli8/TusharKoli8/README.md

 ### About Me

-I am an Engineering student passionate about AI, Data Science, and Software Development.
+I am a Computer Engineering student passionate about AI, Data Science, and Software Development.
 I enjoy building real-world projects and solving practical problems through technology.

 ### Currently Working On